 - Default Service Tax accounts

 - Default Service Income account

 - TDS Payable

-- Default tax accounts created at the time of opening of the Custom Tax Agency.
+- Default tax accounts were created at the time of the opening of the Custom Tax Agency.

 - Default PAYG/PAYE accounts

 - Undeposited Funds